hitsfm/PHP2EXE/README.md

 ![image](https://github.com/hitsfm/PHP2EXE/blob/main/screenshot.png)

-*Advanced users take a look at Syntax options below to add/activate PHP extentions and a simple MYSQL database to your project if needed.
+*Advanced users take a look at Syntax options below to add/activate PHP extensions and a simple MYSQL database to your project if needed.
 Default setting will not auto import SQL.

 Steps: